marijnh/Eloquent-JavaScript/07_robot.md

 copy of the original array that has the value added (for example using `concat`).
 When a value is deleted, you filter it from the array.

-The class' ((constructor)) would take such an array as argument, and store it as the instance's (only) property.
+The class' ((constructor)) can take such an array as argument, and store it as the instance's (only) property.
 This array is never updated.

 {{index "static method"}}

-To add a property to a constructor that is not a method, you have to add it to the constructor after the class definition, as a regular property.
+To add a property (`empty`) to a constructor that is not a method, you have to add it to the constructor after the class definition, as a regular property.

-You only need on `empty` instance because all empty groups are the same and instances of the class don't change.
+You only need one `empty` instance because all empty groups are the same and instances of the class don't change.
 You can create many different groups from that single empty group without affecting it.